June 17, 2025

 Bluedot vs Granola – Which meeting automation tool is right for you?

-Bluedot excels at transcription accuracy and operates discreetly without requiring a meeting bot through its Chrome extension.
-It offers broad platform support and can automatically sync meeting notes to various CRM and project management tools.
-However, it has an extremely limited free plan with only 5 meetings, and higher-tier pricing can be steep for smaller teams.
+Bluedot excels in transcription accuracy and operates discreetly through a Chrome extension without requiring meeting bots.
+It offers broad platform support and can automatically sync meeting notes to various business tools like CRM systems and project management platforms.
+However, it has an extremely limited free tier with only 5 meetings total, requires Chrome for the best experience, and has relatively high pricing at advanced tiers.

 Comparison table